reclaimprotocol/attestor-core/docs/rpc.md

 }
 ```

 In practise, we use `RPCMessages` to send multiple messages in a single packet.
-This is super useful in helping reduce the number of round trips required to send multiple messages.
+This is super useful in helping reduce the number of round trips, as we can stack many requests in a single packet.

 Let's look at an example flow:

-1. Client prepares the `InitRequest` message, and serialises in an `RPCMessages` packet.
+1. Client prepares the `InitRequest` message (which contains metadata about the witness version & signature scheme), and serialises in an `RPCMessages` packet.
 2. The aforementioned packet is then sent to the server initially with the WebSocket connection request in the query parameter.
 So, now our URL looks like `wss://server.com/ws?messages=<base64 encoded RPCMessages packet>`.
 	- Note: the `messages` query parameter is optional & can contain multiple messages.
 The advantage of this is that we can not only initialise the connection but also create a tunnel & send a TLS packet in the same request that establishes the connection.
 Thus, helping reduce multiple round trips to just 1.
 2. Now, the server parses the `messages` query parameter & validates it: